 From the DeMoulin Museum, 205 S Prairie St, Greenville: a quirky institution dedicated to the founders, employees, and products of DeMoulin Bros. & Co.

-Recent owners of the residence include Jean Paul and Genevieve Malan in the 1960s, Max and Beverly Bowman in the 1980s (who saved the home with their renovations), Linda and Bob Baumhoegger in the 1990s, Jim and Audrey Walter in the early 2000s (who updated the kitchen, bathrooms, electrical, plumbing, and enlarged the garage), and then Holmes and her daughter Robin Withrow 2015-2018.
+Later owners of the residence include Jean Paul and Genevieve Malan in the 1960s, Max and Beverly Bowman in the 1980s (who saved the home with their renovations), Linda and Bob Baumhoegger in the 1990s, Jim and Audrey Walter in the early 2000s (who updated the kitchen, bathrooms, electrical, plumbing, and enlarged the garage), and then Holmes and her daughter Robin Withrow 2015-2018.
 The home is in outstanding condition.
 Over the past 20 years the previous owners have restored virtually every aspect of the structure.
 The house is located directly across Fourth Street from the Society’s former Hoiles-Davis Museum (the 140+ year old Norman-Alexander house, open 1999-2018).
 The Historical Society moved their collection to the new site over the course of several months, completed a major accessibility project to comply with ADA laws, and re-opened as Bond County Museum in Spring 2021.
 The new location gives the museum a larger, grander space to display more of the artifacts the society has accumulated, and the four-lot grounds provide ample room for outdoor concerts and receptions.
 The Bond County Museum name is a return to the Historical Society’s collection as once displayed in a basement room in the Greenville Public Library (1973-1992).

 Since 1999, the Bond County Historical Society has displayed, organized, and preserved items important to the county’s history at the series of museums.
 The grounds also have hosted annual band concerts, annual pie and ice cream socials, and Heritage Day activities.